xianml/blip-image-captioning-bento/README.md

 This project is a blip image captioning service built with [BentoML](https://github.com/bentoml/BentoML).

+Let's make a quick deployment of this project in `BentoCloud`.
+Click [Here](https://money.cloud.bentoml.com/projects/whisperx)

 It comes with [Salesforce/blip-image-captioning-large](https://huggingface.co/Salesforce/blip-image-captioning-large), you can easily customize it to try other [image-to-text](https://huggingface.co/models?pipeline_tag=image-to-text) models.